-The major contributions of this study are as follows: \begin{itemize} \item S-parameters for various defect states of ITO electrodes are obtained and distinguishable patterns related to different defect categories are identified. \item By applying deep learning (DL) techniques to the acquired S-parameter patterns, we achieve high diagnostic performance and demonstrate the capability of root cause analysis. \item Different channels are combined to enhance the diagnostic performance of the fault detection method based on the S-parameter pattern analysis. \end{itemize}
+The major contributions of this study are as follows: \begin{itemize} \item S-parameters for various defect states of ITO electrodes are obtained and distinguishable patterns related to different defect categories are identified. \item By applying deep learning (DL) techniques to the acquired S-parameter patterns, we achieve high diagnostic performance and demonstrate the capability of root cause analysis. \item We use the S-parameter patterns obtained in a full range of the operating frequencies to provide robust diagnostic performance under noisy conditions. \item Different channels are combined to enhance the diagnostic performance of the fault detection method based on the S-parameter pattern analysis. \end{itemize}